 In November 2015, the Trustees of The Duke Endowment approved funding for five initial North Carolina communities to participate in the Healthy People, Healthy Carolinas program.
 Selected coalitions are serving Catawba, Chatham, Granville, Montgomery/Richmond and Wilkes counties.
 In November 2016, the Trustees approved funding for five additional communities: Henderson, Pitt, Rowan, Robeson and Brunswick counties.

-Representatives from those coalitions are sharing information as they develop best practices for organizing, planning and implementing evidence-based programs known to improve health.
+Representatives from those coalitions are sharing information as they develop best practices for organizing, planning and implementing evidence-based and informed interventions known to improve health.

-Population Health Improvement Partners, based in North Carolina, is providing technical assistance, helping the groups map assets in their communities and better understand the landscape.
+North Carolina Healthcare Association together with Population Health Improvement Partners, , is providing technical assistance, helping the groups map assets in their communities and better understand the landscape.
 The trustees in May 2017 approved funding to expand to five regions in South Carolina: Greenville, Kershaw, Fairfield, Chesterfield and Orangeburg counties.
 In 2018, they approved funding to expand to five more S.C. regions: York, Barnwell, Georgetown, Spartanburg and the Charleston-Berkeley-Dorchester area.
 The South Carolina Hospital Association has assembled a team to help the coalitions in that state.